Telescopic sight: Military

-Though they had been used as early as the 1850s on rifles, and even earlier for other tasks, until the 1980s, when optical device and assault rifle combinations such as the Austrian Steyr AUG and the British SUSAT mounted on the SA80, became standard issue, military use of telescopic sights was restricted to snipers because of the fragility and expense of optical components.
-Additionally the glass lenses are prone to breakage, and environmental conditions such as condensation, precipitation, dirt, and mud obscure external lenses.
-The sight's tube also adds significant bulk to the rifle.
+Though they had been used as early as the mid-19th century on rifled muskets, and even earlier for other tasks, it wasn't until the 1980s when optical devices for service rifles, such as the Austrian Steyr AUG and the British SUSAT mounted on the SA80, became standard issue, military usage of telescopic sights were mostly restricted to designated marksman and snipers because of the fragility and expense of optical components.
+The glass lenses are prone to breakage, and environmental conditions such as condensation, precipitation, dirt, and mud obscure external lenses.
+The sight's tube adds significant bulk and weight to the rifle.
 Snipers generally used moderate to high magnification sights with special reticles that allow them to estimate range to the target.
-Since the 1990s many other armed forces have adopted optical devices for general issue to infantry units and the rate of adoption has increased as the cost of manufacture has fallen.
+Since the 1990s, many other armed forces have adopted optical devices for general use to infantry units, as the rate of adoption has increased, as the cost of manufacturing has decreased over the years.

 Telescopic sights provide some tactical disadvantages.
 Snipers rely on stealth and concealment to get close to their target.
 A telescopic sight can hinder this because sunlight may reflect from the lens and a sniper raising his head to use a telescopic sight might reveal his position.
 The famous Finnish sniper Simo Häyhä preferred to use iron sights rather than telescopic sights to present less of a target.
 Harsh climate can also cause problems for telescopic sights as they are less rugged than iron sights.
-Many Finnish snipers in WWII used iron sights heavily because telescopic sights did not cope with very cold Finnish winters.
+Many Finnish snipers in World War II used iron sights heavily because telescopic sights did not cope with very cold Finnish winters.

 The market for military telescopic sights intended for military long-range shooting is highly competitive.
 Several high end optics manufacturers are constantly adapting and improving their telescopic sights to fulfill specific demands of military organizations.
 Two European companies that are active this field are Schmidt & Bender and Zeiss/Hensoldt.
 American companies that are also very active in this field are Nightforce, U.S. Optics Inc. and Leupold.
 These high-end sighting components generally cost €1500 / $2000 or more.
 Typical options for military telescopic sights are reticle illumination for use under adverse light circumstances and the presentation of sight settings or ballistic relevant environmental measurements data to the operator through the sights ocular.